 Facial surgery/face and neck lifts

 As a man ages and his jowls and neck begin to sag with time he may seek an improvement in his neck and jawline.
 This is especially true for men who were not genetically blessed with strong jawlines.
 This lack of early definition to the jaw and absence of a strong chin only further diminishes as the tissues of the face and neck sag with age further compromising the aesthetic hallmarks we associate with a strong male face.
 These men in particular may choose facelifting, surgery to accentuate the jawline and perhaps even a chin implant where the chin is weak or receding.
-If the laxity of the neck is characterised by vertical bands or strands of lax skin and muscle knows as the platysma then a surgical procedure such as necklifting is indicated.
+If the laxity of the neck is characterised by vertical bands or strands of lax skin and muscle knows as the platysma then a surgical procedure such as necklifting in Sydney is indicated.
 Injectables to the neck and jawline might achieve a modest improvement but could also be a waste of time and money.
 Men, being pragmatic, generally prefer to invest their time and money in lasting and satisfying solutions as opposed to more modest treatments that give lesser results and require multiple visits and ongoing investment.

 |Before and after facelift and eyelid surgery by Dr Hodgkinson|